 That meant I could give the text a quick edit and post it as a blog within minutes.
 This changed the game for me.
 Instead of omitting transcripts entirely (because who has the time to transcribe a one-hour show after already spending three or four hours editing the audio), I could now include full transcripts for every interview.

 Nowadays, Temi is called Rev. The service remains the same.
 There are just a few more options.
 For example, you can request human transcription services at an eye-wateringly higher price.

-Not only does this improve the accessibility of the podcast, it can help with podcast SEO.
+Not only does this improve the accessibility of the podcast, but it can also help with podcast SEO.
 Transcription helps with accessibility, so it’s worth checking out as an added benefit to your listeners.

 Cost: $0.25 per Transcription Minute

 Descript for Podcast Transcription